4L3k51/supa-agent-observer/README.md

 The actionable output: identify where documentation, examples, or training data need improvement so these tools build correctly.
 The human prompt is held constant so you're measuring agent capability, not user skill.

-### What this doesn't measure

-- **Editing existing code.** All runs build greenfield projects.
-Both tools fail differently — and often worse — when modifying existing codebases where they can break unrelated code.
-That failure mode doesn't exist here
-- **Subtle correctness.** The smoke test catches "does it crash" but not "is the RLS policy actually secure" or "does the auth flow leak tokens."
-The verifier shares training-data blind spots with the implementer — when both learned the same wrong pattern, incorrect code passes verification
-- **Randomness vs gaps.** A single run is an anecdote.
-Run the same prompt 5-10 times.
-Consistent failures at the same step are knowledge gaps (addressable).
-Different failures every time mean the tool is guessing (not addressable with docs alone)

 ## How It Works

 ```